 M.A.
 Marioni & H.J.
 Hug et al., Nano Lett.
 18, 2263 (2018)

 M. Bacani & H.J.
 Hug et al., arXiv:1609.01615 [cond-mat]

 Beating the recording quadrilemma using Curie temperature modulated structures

 Heat-assisted recording (HAMR) combined with bit-patterned media (BPM) is one of the candidate technologies to overcome present limits in magnetic recording and to possibly extend magnetic recording to storage densities of several tens of Tb/in2.
 BMP are required to reduce the transition jitter noise that would be present in granular recording media, where the bit transitions are invariably irregular given that each bit requires about 30 irregular magnetic grains of the recording media.
 To ensure stability of the magnetic information over time, high anisotropy is engineered, which gives rise to a large coercivity.
-In turn heat assistance is necessary to raise the temperature during writing thereby reducing the medium coercivity to levels that can be written.
+In turn, heat assistance is necessary to raise the temperature during writing thereby reducing the medium coercivity to levels that can be written.
 However, elevated temperatures also lower the magnetization which substantially increases thermally induced recording errors.
-One of the co-applicants (D. Suess) has proposed a composite media structure, consisting of two exchange-coupled layers with different Curie temperatures, to overcome the above limitations.
+We propose a composite media structure, consisting of two exchange-coupled layers with different Curie temperatures, to overcome the above limitations.